premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

 SQL Azure is the cloud-based relational database that is offered by Microsoft.
-The service is based on SQL server technology and it is used in a Microsoft data center that is hardware owned and maintained by Microsoft.
+The service is based on SQL server technology, and it is used in a Microsoft data centre that is hardware owned and maintained by Microsoft.

 </blockquote>